It was all gone. All over.

 “HUMAN!
 SHUT UP!”

 In the end, Erin went to sleep.
 But she sensed it.
 Her inn was rebuilt.
 It was beautiful, remade, redone, better.
 But it still wasn’t finished.
 It was missing Toren.
-Until he wasn’t back it wouldn’t be complete.
+Until he was back it wouldn’t be complete.

 She wondered…where he was.